-C. Use
+Use

-Memberships will thirdly affect the extent to which the social representation is used.
-Definition of use in this context is difficult but would include: the frequency the social representations is communicated to others, and, the frequency it is addressed (i.e. used as a point of reference in making decisions, assimilating new information, evaluating a situation).
+Memberships will affect the extent to which the social representation is used.
+Definition of 'use' in this context is difficult but would include: the frequency with which the social representation is reproduced (that is, communicated to others) and addressed (that is, used as a point of reference in making decisions, assimilating new information, and evaluating a situation).